Staff

 email, (518) 694-0660 ext.
 702

-Cara oversees the Networks’ annual conference, Empower Youth Success, coordinates Network events, and provides supplemental support for Wayne MOST.
+Cara oversees the Networks’ annual conference, Empower Youth Success, coordinates Network events, and provides supplemental support for Wayne MOST and SATARC contracts.

 Cara comes with decades of experience in event planning, most recently coming from the Food & Beverage industry.
 She started her career in the energy efficiency sector with Lockheed Martin and then CLEAResult before transitioning to work for a traveling events company focusing on youth birthday parties.
 Past experience also includes Associate Producer of The Enchanted City Steampunk Festival and Mini Maker Faire held in Troy.